Atopos1331/HKUST_AC_Remaster/README.md

 ## License

 The project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.